GENERIC NAME: ERTAPENEM - INJECTION (er-ta-PEN-em)

 BRAND NAME(S): Invanz

 USES: Ertapenem is used to treat a wide variety of bacterial infections.
 This medication is known as a carbapenem-type antibiotic.
 It works by stopping the growth of bacteria.

-HOW TO USE: This medication is given by injection into a muscle or vein, usually once daily or as directed by your doctor.Read and learn all preparation and usage instructions supplied by the manufacturer.
-If your product needs to be mixed, follow all instructions for proper mixing with the correct IV fluids.
-Do not use solutions containing dextrose (e.g., D5W) to mix this medication.
-Consult your pharmacist for details.If this medication is being given by injection into a muscle, follow the manufacturer's directions for mixing with lidocaine 1 percent solution.
-Do not use this solution for injection into a vein.Before using, check the product visually for particles or discoloration.
-If either is present, do not use the liquid.Antibiotics work best when the amount of medicine in your body is kept at a constant level.
-Therefore, use this drug at evenly spaced intervals.
-The dosage is based on your medical condition and response to treatment.Continue to use this medication until the full prescribed treatment period is finished, even if symptoms disappear after a few days.
-Stopping the medication too early may result in a return of the infection.Learn how to store and discard needles and medical supplies safely.
-Consult your pharmacist for details.
+HOW TO USE: This medication is given by injection into a muscle or vein, usually once daily or as directed by your doctor.
+The dosage is based on your medical condition and response to treatment.If this medication is being given by injection into a muscle, follow the manufacturer's directions for mixing with lidocaine 1 percent solution.
+Do not use this solution for injection into a vein.If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
+Before using, check this product visually for particles or discoloration.
+If either is present, do not use the liquid.
+Learn how to store and discard medical supplies safely.Antibiotics work best when the amount of medicine in your body is kept at a constant level.
+Therefore, use this drug at evenly spaced intervals.Continue to use this medication until the full prescribed treatment period is finished, even if symptoms disappear after a few days.
+Stopping the medication too early may allow bacteria to continue to grow, which may result in a return of the infection.Tell your doctor if your condition persists or worsens.

 Report Problems to the Food and Drug Administration